itisbugra/ekko/README.md

 ##### Linux (CentOS, Debian, Fedora etc.)

-Download the binaries from the [releases page].
+Download the tarball from the [releases page](https://github.com/Chatatata/ekko/releases).

+> Unfortunately, Linux support is experimental at the moment.

 ## Initializing a new project